 The answers are either 1) improperly reasoned, 2) go outside the bounds of the passage — that is, they actually require you to have some outside knowledge of a subject in order to infer the answer to a question — or 3) force you to make irrelevant distinctions.
 What ultimately happens is that people walk away with the impression that the answers to questions are arbitrary, that they don’t necessarily have anything to do with the readings themselves.
 It also makes it impossible to apply any sort of rigorous reasoning process to the test, when in fact it is precisely the refinement of that reasoning process that often leads to higher scores.
 SAT and ACT questions may feel tricky at times, but the right answer is still the only right answer, not something completely arbitrary cooked up by the test-makers.

 This usually comes down to one issue: copyright.
-Most of the passages that show up on the SAT and ACT are taken from books published in the last couple of decades, i.e. books still under copyright.
+Most of the passages that show up on the SAT and ACT are taken from books published in the last couple of decades — that is, books still under copyright.
 In order to accurately mimic the test, therefore, it is necessary to use texts from recent works.
-The College Board and the ACT are able to gain permission for the works from the publishers; for whatever reason, the major test-prep companies usually are not.
-(I’m pretty sure there’s a Michael Pollan passage in one of Princeton Review’s books, but that’s the exception rather than the rule).
+The College Board and the ACT are able to gain permission for the works from the publishers; for whatever reason (money?), the major test-prep companies usually are not.
 As a result, those companies are forced to use either texts no longer under copyright (from books more than 70 years old) or have passages written specifically for them.
 Both of these have major issues.